The Ohio State University · Department of Astronomy

 DESIRoman

-CASPER pursues research that spans from practical AI deployment to foundational questions about scientific knowledge—each direction informing the others.
+From practical deployment to foundational questions about scientific knowledge—each direction informs the others.

 Agentic Survey Science

-With deep involvement in Roman, DESI, SDSS-V, and ASAS-SN, CASPER develops and deploys agentic systems for survey operations — from instrumentation control to transient classification — grounding AI research in real scientific applications at scale.
+With deep involvement in Roman, DESI, SDSS-V, and ASAS-SN, CASPER builds and deploys agentic systems for survey operations—from instrumentation control to transient classification—grounding AI research in real applications.

 RomanDESISDSS-VASAS-SNLBT